canjs/canjs/docs/can-guides/introduction/technical.md

 - [can-set] understands what your parameters mean so it can insert, remove, and replace objects within your lists.
 This is discussed in the following _"Parameter awareness"_ section.

-CanJS's real time list updates work great with "push notification" systems like [socket.io](http://socket.io/) and SignalR.
+CanJS’s real-time list updates work great with "push notification" systems like [socket.io](http://socket.io/) and SignalR.
 To add realtime behavior to a CanJS app, you just have to call the [can-connect/real-time/real-time.createInstance], [can-connect/real-time/real-time.updateInstance] and [can-connect/real-time/real-time.destroyInstance] when updates happen similar to the following: